johnrandallia/metamate-utilities/README.md

 Now, within the newly created metamate_env, the installation of these tools can be done using the **installation_utils.sh** bash script.
 - fastqc
 - fastx_trimmer
+- fastq-pair
 - trimmomatic
 - Samtools pairtosam
 - vsearch

+## Execution of data preprocessing pipeline
+To execute the **run_processing.sh** script the binary of usearch needs to be downloaded first (due to licencing issues not included in this git repo)
+After running the script follow the steps described on the metamate github repo.

 ## Change Log